 While perfect weather and idyllic beaches make San Diego one of the most desirable cities to live in for Americans, it’s often skipped by tourists when they visit the West Coast.
 I almost made the same mistake when I came to California for the first time in 2009.
 I wanted to live in Los Angeles but due to some complications, my school was only able to transfer me to San Diego so I decided to give it a go anyway.

 Little did I know that I was going to make San Diego my base later in life.
 In any case, San Diego turned out to be a pretty fun place with plenty of things to do.
 For tourists, it could be the perfect place for a weekend getaway.
 Here’s my proposed itinerary including San Diego attractions in 48 hours.

 San Diego Activities For 2 Days

 If you’re visiting San Diego for the weekend, on Saturday morning you should head to Little Italy for the farmers market.
 Over 40 vendors will happily let you try samples of cheeses, bread spreads, cookies, and fresh juices and of course you can also bring some home.
 Trust me, even if you think you can resist and not sample anything, you most likely will.
 The market is especially worth your time if you’re a foodie.

-After your brunch at the market you’ll be stuffed so you can take your time to explore San Diego.
-For your afternoon adventure you can head to Coronado Island.
-Coronado Island is one of the most posh areas of the city and probably has the most beautiful beach in San Diego: wide, sandy, and only moderately crowded.
+After your brunch at the market, you’ll be stuffed so you can take your time to explore San Diego.
+For your afternoon adventure, you can head to Coronado Island.
+Coronado Island is one of the poshest areas of the city and probably has the most beautiful beach in San Diego: wide, sandy, and only moderately crowded.

 You can take a ferry to Coronado from Seaport Village in downtown right after you try one of their delicious freshly baked cookies.
 It’s a cute little place that will make you feel like Alice in Wonderland even if just for 5 minutes.